 Pros:

-- Easy for kids to handle and considered as best recurve bow for kids
+- Easy for kids to handle

 - Great value for the price